Zurcher Kantonalbank Zurich Cantonalbank Buys 4,114 Shares of DoorDash, Inc. (NYSE:DASH)

-Zurcher Kantonalbank Zurich Cantonalbank increased its stake in DoorDash, Inc. (NYSE:DASH – Free Report) by 9.8% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 46,267 shares of the company’s stock after buying an additional 4,114 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its stake in DoorDash, Inc. (NYSE:DASH – Free Report) by 9.8% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 46,267 shares of the company’s stock after purchasing an additional 4,114 shares during the period.
 Zurcher Kantonalbank Zurich Cantonalbank’s holdings in DoorDash were worth $3,677,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also bought and sold shares of the stock.
-Natixis bought a new position in shares of DoorDash in the 2nd quarter worth approximately $52,000.
-US Bancorp DE lifted its position in DoorDash by 204.6% during the first quarter.
-US Bancorp DE now owns 926 shares of the company’s stock valued at $109,000 after buying an additional 622 shares during the period.
-Belpointe Asset Management LLC grew its position in shares of DoorDash by 7,242.9% in the 1st quarter.
-Belpointe Asset Management LLC now owns 1,028 shares of the company’s stock worth $65,000 after buying an additional 1,014 shares during the period.
-National Bank of Canada FI grew its position in shares of DoorDash by 13.1% in the 3rd quarter.
-National Bank of Canada FI now owns 1,081 shares of the company’s stock worth $86,000 after buying an additional 125 shares during the period.
-Finally, Counterpoint Mutual Funds LLC bought a new position in shares of DoorDash in the 3rd quarter worth about $94,000.
-75.84% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
+Forsta AP Fonden grew its holdings in shares of DoorDash by 1.5% in the third quarter.
+Forsta AP Fonden now owns 55,600 shares of the company’s stock worth $4,419,000 after purchasing an additional 800 shares during the last quarter.
+Railway Pension Investments Ltd grew its holdings in DoorDash by 28.6% in the 3rd quarter.
+Railway Pension Investments Ltd now owns 391,337 shares of the company’s stock worth $31,100,000 after acquiring an additional 87,075 shares during the last quarter.
+Bank of New York Mellon Corp increased its position in shares of DoorDash by 1.2% in the third quarter.
+Bank of New York Mellon Corp now owns 1,052,163 shares of the company’s stock valued at $83,615,000 after acquiring an additional 12,872 shares during the period.
+Capital Advisors Inc. OK raised its stake in shares of DoorDash by 5.4% during the third quarter.
+Capital Advisors Inc. OK now owns 150,766 shares of the company’s stock valued at $11,981,000 after acquiring an additional 7,722 shares during the last quarter.
+Finally, Raymond James & Associates boosted its holdings in shares of DoorDash by 62.3% during the third quarter.
+Raymond James & Associates now owns 12,551 shares of the company’s stock worth $997,000 after purchasing an additional 4,820 shares during the period.
+Institutional investors own 75.84% of the company’s stock.

 Insider Buying and Selling at DoorDash

-In related news, CAO Gordon S. Lee sold 1,000 shares of the business’s stock in a transaction that occurred on Monday, November 13th.
-The stock was sold at an average price of $86.70, for a total value of $86,700.00.
-Following the completion of the sale, the chief accounting officer now owns 100,412 shares in the company, valued at $8,705,720.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other news, CAO Gordon S. Lee sold 1,000 shares of the stock in a transaction that occurred on Monday, November 13th.
-The shares were sold at an average price of $86.70, for a total transaction of $86,700.00.
-Following the transaction, the chief accounting officer now directly owns 100,412 shares in the company, valued at $8,705,720.40.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Ravi Inukonda sold 3,500 shares of DoorDash stock in a transaction on Monday, October 30th.
-The shares were sold at an average price of $71.61, for a total value of $250,635.00.
-Following the completion of the transaction, the chief financial officer now owns 449,788 shares in the company, valued at $32,209,318.68.
+In other news, Director Stanley Tang sold 93,000 shares of the firm’s stock in a transaction on Monday, October 16th.
+The stock was sold at an average price of $75.30, for a total value of $7,002,900.00.
+Following the transaction, the director now directly owns 44,182 shares in the company, valued at approximately $3,326,904.60.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+In other DoorDash news, insider Keith Yandell sold 3,500 shares of the company’s stock in a transaction that occurred on Wednesday, November 1st.
+The shares were sold at an average price of $75.62, for a total transaction of $264,670.00.
+Following the completion of the sale, the insider now directly owns 209,021 shares of the company’s stock, valued at $15,806,168.02.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Stanley Tang sold 93,000 shares of DoorDash stock in a transaction on Monday, October 16th.
+The stock was sold at an average price of $75.30, for a total transaction of $7,002,900.00.
+Following the transaction, the director now owns 44,182 shares in the company, valued at approximately $3,326,904.60.
 The disclosure for this sale can be found here.
-Insiders have sold 463,400 shares of company stock valued at $42,457,986 in the last quarter.
-9.59% of the stock is owned by insiders.
+In the last ninety days, insiders sold 463,400 shares of company stock worth $42,457,986.
+Insiders own 9.59% of the company’s stock.

-DoorDash (NYSE:DASH – Get Free Report) last released its earnings results on Wednesday, November 1st.
-The company reported ($0.19) earnings per share for the quarter, beating the consensus estimate of ($0.45) by $0.26.
-The firm had revenue of $2.16 billion for the quarter, compared to the consensus estimate of $2.09 billion.
-DoorDash had a negative return on equity of 9.88% and a negative net margin of 12.81%.
-The company’s revenue for the quarter was up 27.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted ($0.77) EPS.
-On average, analysts anticipate that DoorDash, Inc. will post -1.19 EPS for the current fiscal year.
+DoorDash (NYSE:DASH – Get Free Report) last announced its quarterly earnings results on Wednesday, November 1st.
+The company reported ($0.19) EPS for the quarter, topping analysts’ consensus estimates of ($0.45) by $0.26.
+The firm had revenue of $2.16 billion during the quarter, compared to analyst estimates of $2.09 billion.
+DoorDash had a negative net margin of 12.81% and a negative return on equity of 9.88%.
+The business’s revenue for the quarter was up 27.2% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.77) earnings per share.
+On average, equities analysts predict that DoorDash, Inc. will post -1.19 earnings per share for the current fiscal year.

 DoorDash Company Profile